andreas-zeller/auto-swoosh/README.md

 # auto-swoosh

-On macOS, produce a "Swoosh" sound for sending mail even when Do Not Disturb or some other focus is on.
+On macOS, produce a "Swoosh" sound when sending mail even when Do Not Disturb or some other focus is on.

 ## Rationale